-The most common symptom of RVO is vision loss or blurry vision in part or all of one eye.
+The most common symptom of retinal vein occlusion is vision loss or blurry vision in part or all of one eye.
 It can happen suddenly or become worse over several hours or days.
-Sometimes, you can lose all vision suddenly.

 People who have the following health problems have a greater risk of RVO:

 - high blood pressure